-Most women suffer from lack of self-confidence, even despite greater job and educational opportunities than ever before.
+People with low self-esteem suffer from lack of self-confidence, even despite greater job and educational opportunities than ever before.
 Self-confidence is a manifestation of self-esteem and self-worth.
 It all begins with a sense of “Self.”
 Without this, it is difficult to be alone, to make decisions, to set boundaries, to identify and accomplish goals, to succeed professionally, and to enjoy healthy, intimate relationships.
 Poor self-esteem underlies anxiety, depression, addiction, and sexual dysfunction.

 Self-esteem varies on a continuum.
 Fortunately, you can grow your self-esteem and increase your capacity for self-fulfillment.
 It will enhance your creativity, ambition, physical and emotional health, loving relationships, and resilience in the face of adversity.
 It is the key to success.

+Women generally have lower self-esteem than men.
 Lack of self-esteem for girls starts as early as nine years old and steadily worsens in adolescence, even if they excel in school.
 They learn to dress and behave in ways to be accepted by their peers and attract boys’ attention.
 These are normal developmental challenges, but when the opinions of others dominate, girls learn to adapt to “other” esteem, and loose a connection to their own identity.
 If this pattern takes root, it’s a prescription for unhappiness and problems in work and relationships.
 It’s also one of the reasons women are less happy than men, particularly in recent years as traditional roles that once provided an identity for women have eroded.

 What do I actually mean by self-esteem and self-worth?
 It is a realistic, positive self-concept, humbly accepting your attributes and shortcomings.
 It is a feeling of worth, determined neither by comparison to nor approval from others.
 It is a feeling of appreciation and satisfaction with yourself, not based on beauty, talent, achievement, intelligence, status, or popularity.
 It is an inner contentment – a feeling of “I have value, worth, and am lovable.”
 Just as a toddler and each breed of dog, cat, and horse are unique and lovable, so are you.
 I use them as examples, because worth is intrinsic and not based on accomplishments or beauty, and need not be earned.